lukmanr/CLVPipelines/README.md

 ## Running the pipelines using Kubeflow Pipelines UI

 ### Downloading the sample dataset
-The pipelines expect source training and scoring data represent customer transactions with the below schema.
-Refer to previous articles in CLV series to understand in more detail feature engineering and modelling techniques used in developing Customer Lifetime Value models.
+The input to the pipelines are customer transactions assembled in a CSV file(s) with the below schema.
+Refer to previous articles in CLV series to understand in more detail feature engineering and modeling techniques used in developing Customer Lifetime Value models.

 | Field | Type |
 |-------|------|